HOW TO LEVEL YOUR LAWN: A GUIDE

 First, determine how large and how deep the unevennesses are.
 This determines which method you can use to level your lawn and how much filling material you may need to order.

 Does the entire lawn resemble a bumpy track?
-Are only a few small areas made by footprint impressions to be levelled?
+Are only a few small areas made by footprint impressions to be leveled?
 Or has the entire surface lowered to a sloping plane?
 Use this method to determine the height difference:

 Determining the height difference